Mbulss/WADS_Todo_App/README.md

 5. Retrieve Firebase configuration from **Project Settings > General > Your apps**
 6. Update `firebase.js` file with your actual Firebase credentials.

+---

+## Sign Up

+1. Click on `Sign up` if you’re a new user.
+2. Fill in the required fields (email, password, confirm password, etc.).
+3. Submit the form.
+You’ll be automatically logged in after signing up.

+## Login

+1. Click `Login` if you already have an account.
+2. Enter your registered email and password.
+3. Click `Submit` to access your personalized todo list.

+## U CAN TRY USING THIS EMAIL AND PASSWORD
+## Email : haniif.wardana@binus.ac.id Password : 2702358065

+## Reset Password

+1. On the login page, click `Forgot Password`.
+2. Enter your registered email address.
+3. Check your inbox for a password reset link and follow the instructions.

+## Add Tasks

+1. On the **Todo** page:
+   - Enter a task description in the `Task` field.
+   - Select a priority level (Low/Medium/High).
+   - Set a `Due Date & Time`.
+2. Click `Add Task` to save it to your list.

+## Manage Tasks

+- **Mark as Complete**: Check the checkbox next to a task.
+- **Edit Task**:
+  1. Click the `⋮` (three-dot menu) next to the task.
+  2. Select `Edit`, modify the task details, and save.
+- **Delete Task**:
+  - Click `Delete` in the task’s menu or next to the task.

+## User Profile

+1. Click `Profile` (visible next to your email in the navigation bar).
+2. Update your profile picture or personal details.
+3. Changes are saved automatically and reflected in the navbar.

+## Logout

+- Click `Log out` in the navigation bar to securely end your session.

+---